JordyCoolen/easyseq_covid19/README.md

 * Mutations and deletions are measured
 * Fasta consensus of the sample is created
 * Lineage is determined
-* Output is available in a structure way
+* Output is available in a structured way
 * Full QC reports are created
 * PDF and HTML report as output